How do I apply for SIWES placement in Nigeria this 2019? Where can I really do my industrial training in Nigeria this 2019?

 - Email Address

 - Date of Payment

-Once I confirm payment, I’ll send your own copy of the eBook(s) which you paid for to you within 5 hours.
+Once I confirm your payment, I’ll immediately send your own copy of the eBook(s) to your whatsapp or email address.

 NOTE: If your own department/discipline isn’t listed above, you can still contact me for inquiries.
 If you also have the money, you can buy this eBooks for your friends, course mates or for future use i.e. if you’ll be needing it next month, next year etc.

 If you’ve any questions concerning the best places to do your industrial training or getting SIWES placement in Nigeria this 2019, these eBooks or your purchase – leave a comment below or whatsapp me on: 09036963268.

 You can quickly use the whatsapp icon on the bottom right of the screen to contact me.
 Thanks.

 Every Star Deserves A Chance To Shine.
 Good Luck!